-KISS Will Hit Sioux Falls One Last Time in March
+KISS 'End of the Road' World Tour Hits Sioux Falls March 6

 Seating and tickets can be found here.

-Tickets go on sale Friday, November 2 @ 10 am at PREMIER Center Box Office or through Ticketmaster.
-There will be a special presale ticket offer on Thursday, November 1 @ 10 am - 10 pm.
-Here's the password code: 19KISS.
+Tickets are on sale NOW at the PREMIER Center Box Office or through Ticketmaster.

 Prices: